froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/landing-page.md

 title: Landing Page
 ---

-#### Landing pages are the most flexible content type in Open Y, with no unique fields other than a layout selector.
+#### Landing pages are the most flexible content type in Y USA Open Y, with no unique fields other than a layout selector.

 ### Fields in Landing Page